kbnewlon/burger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application can be used to write, save, and delete notes.
-Note-taker uses an express backend as well as it saves and retrieves note data from a JSON file.
+Quarantine keeping you from eating what you really want?
+This virtual burger application combines the use MySQL, Node, Express, Handlebars, as well as its very own homemade ORM (yum!)
+Don't bother with those pesky germs, Use this app to create and DEVOUR your very own virtual burger.
+Bon appetit!

 ## Table of Contents
 * [Installation](#Installation)